jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 important.

 - **[Angler's loop.][anglers-loop]**
-Use for a permanent loop in bungee line.
+Use for a permanent loop in extremely slick cordage or bungee line.

 ### Shanks